Bow and arrow: History

 The oldest known evidence of the bow and arrow comes from South African sites such as Sibudu Cave, where likely arrowheads have been found, dating from approximately 72,000–60,000 years ago.

 The earliest probable arrowheads found outside of Africa were discovered in 2020 in Fa Hien Cave, Sri Lanka.
 They have been dated to 48,000 years ago.
 "Bow-and-arrow hunting at the Sri Lankan site likely focused on monkeys and smaller animals, such as squirrels, Langley says.
 Remains of these creatures were found in the same sediment as the bone points."

+Small stone points from the Grotte Mandrin in Southern France, used some 54,000 years ago, have damage from use that indicates their use as projectile weapons, and some are too small (less than 10mm across as the base) for any practical use other than as arrowheads.
+They are associated with possibly the first groups of modern humans to leave Africa.

-Elsewhere in Eurasia, the bow and arrow seems to reappear around the Upper Paleolithic.
-After the end of the last glacial period, use of the bow seems to have spread to every inhabited region, except for Australasia and most of Oceania.
+After the end of the last glacial period, some 12,000 years ago, the use of the bow seems to have spread to every inhabited region except for Australasia and most of Oceania.
+The reason for the absence of locally made bow and arrow technology from the Australian continent, when it was widely and commonly used elsewhere, has long been debated.
+It has recently been hypothesised that it is because the mechanical and physical properties of common Australian woods make them unsuitable for selfbows.

 The earliest definite remains of bow and arrow from Europe are possible fragments from Germany found at Mannheim-Vogelstang dated 17,500–18,000 years ago, and at Stellmoor dated 11,000 years ago.
 Azilian points found in Grotte du Bichon, Switzerland, alongside the remains of both a bear and a hunter, with flint fragments found in the bear's third vertebra, suggest the use of arrows at 13,500 years ago.

 At the site of Nataruk in Turkana County, Kenya, obsidian bladelets found embedded in a skull and within the thoracic cavity of another skeleton, suggest the use of stone-tipped arrows as weapons about 10,000 years ago.

 The oldest extant bows in one piece are the elm Holmegaard bows from Denmark, which were dated to 9,000 BCE.
 Several bows from Holmegaard, Denmark, date 8,000 years ago.
 High-performance wooden bows are currently made following the Holmegaard design.
 The Stellmoor bow fragments from northern Germany were dated to about 8,000 BCE, but they were destroyed in Hamburg during the Second World War, before carbon 14 dating was available; their age is attributed by archaeological association.

+The bow was an important weapon for both hunting and warfare from prehistoric times until the widespread use of gunpowder weapons in the 16th century.
+It was also common in ancient warfare, although certain cultures would not favor them.
+Greek poet Archilocus expressed scorn for fighting with bows and slings.